Other major reasons to serve this airport

 - Las Palmas Port is a major base for tourist cruisers, especially in winter.
 It is highly attractive both as a base port and as a stop-off port, a factor which could help generate traffic for air transport business.

-- The Port of Las Palmas is not only the first port of the Canary Islands, it is one of the main ports of Spain and the first of the geographical area of West Africa.
+- The Port of Las Palmas is not only the #1 port of the Canary Islands, it is one of the main ports of Spain and the #1 in West Africa.

 ATTRACTIVE FISCAL AND ECONOMIC INCENTIVES